rglavanovits/tevs_distributed_system/readme.md

 In order to start the application, the `docker-compose.yml` can be used.
 It includes all necessery containers (RabbitMQ, Registry, Gateway, Restservice).
 It can be built with `docker compose build` and started with `docker compose up`.

 Beforehand the single applications must be built.
 Either with `mvn clean package install` in each directory or with by executing the `build.sh` script.

+## Startup Order
+1. Execute `build.sh`
+2. Execute 'docker compose build'
+3. Execute 'docker compose up'